bytebeamio/bytebeam-esp-idf-sdk/CONTRIBUTING.md

 ## Add yourself to Contributors

-Thank you for contributing to esp-bytebeam-sdk, Please feel free to add yourself to [Contributors][contributors]
+Thank you for contributing to bytebeam-esp-sdk, Please feel free to add yourself to [Contributors][contributors]

 ## License

-esp-bytebeam-sdk is licensed under the permissive [Apache License Version 2.0][license] and we accept contributions under the implied notion that they are made in complete renunciation of the contributors any rights or claims to the same after the code has been merged into the codebase.
+bytebeam-esp-sdk is licensed under the permissive [Apache License Version 2.0][license] and we accept contributions under the implied notion that they are made in complete renunciation of the contributors any rights or claims to the same after the code has been merged into the codebase.

 [license]: LICENSE
 [design]: docs/design.md